N.Irish leaders set aside arguing to urge end to violence | Law-Order

 Hundreds of youths in the British province's capital Belfast set a hijacked bus on fire and attacked police with stones on Wednesday in scenes reviving memories of decades of sectarian and political strife that claimed some 3,600 lives prior to a 1998 peace deal.
 The latest violence has injured 55 police officers and seen boys as young as 13 and 14 arrested on rioting charges.

 "We are gravely concerned by the scenes we have all witnessed on our streets," said the compulsory coalition, led by rival pro-Irish Catholic nationalists and pro-British Protestant unionists.
-"While our political positions are very different on many issues, we are all united in our support for law and order and we collectively state our support for policing," its statement added.
+"While our political positions are very different on many issues, we are all united in our support for law and order and we collectively state our support for policing," it said in a statement.

 Britain's minister for Northern Ireland, Brandon Lewis, said he would meet Northern Irish community and political leaders on Thursday.
 To the south, Ireland's government had urged the province's leaders to come together after days blaming each other.
 Irish nationalists Sinn Fein and others accused First Minister Arlene Foster's Democratic Unionist Party of inflaming hostilities with their opposition to the new trade barriers that their supporters feel erase part of their UK identity.